kevtan/vscode/README.md

     - By default, linting is enabled (the `python.linting.enabled` setting is `true`), linting is triggered on saving a file (the `python.lintOnSave` setting is `true`), and the maximum number of linting messages is 100 (the `python.linting.maxNumberOfProblems` setting is `100`).
 - A **formatter** is a program that only changes how your program looks.
     - The default linter for Python in Visual Studio Code is Autopep8, but you can choose other linters like Black or Yapf.

+#### Testing

+The Python extension allows you to both run tests written with the `unittest`, `pytest`, or `nose` quickly and examine the results of those tests in an intuitive manner.
+You simply need to run the "Python: Configure Tests" command, select the testing framework you used to write your tests, the directory that contains your tests, and the regular expression used to determine which files contain tests.
+In terms of personal conventions, I use the `unittest` framework, put tests in the `tests/` folder, and give files containing tests names that match the `test_*` regular expression.
+Here are some notes about writing tests using the `unittest` framework:

+- The fundamental unit of abstraction is the **test case**.
+- Test cases are entirely self contained.
+They can be run in complete isolation or arbitrary sequence with other test cases.
+- Test cases consist of **test methods**.
+You can tell which methods are test methods because the names of test methods start with `test`.
+- Most test cases subclass `unittest.TestCase`, which implements assertion methods that allow you to check many different kinds of assertions for code correctness.
+Examples of such methods include: `self.assertEqual()`, `self.assertTrue()`, and `self.assertFalse()`.
+- If you define the `setUp()` and `tearDown()` methods, they are automatically executed before and after each test method in a test case.
+This promotes code reuse.
+- A test case should be entirely self-contained; they can be run in isolation or arbitrary sequence.
+- You can only enable one test framework at a time.
+Writing tests with one framework would be a good idea anyway for consistency.

+#### The `site` Module

+In order to test your code, you need to be able to import the modules that contain your code.
+This may require you to tinker with `sys.path`, which is a list of strings telling Python where to look for modules.
+Modifying this variable is done through the `site` module.

+Before we dive into the usage of the `site` module, we need to know a few things about the `sys` module.

+- `sys.executable`: The absolute path of the Python interpreter.
+- `sys.prefix`: The site-specific directory where the platform independent Python files are installed.
+What this means is the main collectino of Python library modules will be installed at `prefix/lib/pythonX.Y`.
+- `sys.exec_prefix`: ...

+> It looks like the solution was to add the project directory to the PYTHONPATH environment variable.
+This causes the project directory to get added to `sys.path` and makes the modules defined in it importable.

 ### C